-4.3.2 Configuring your Nextcloud for the activity app
+5.3.2 Configuring your Nextcloud for the activity app

-To configure your Nextcloud to send out e-mail notifications a working Email configuration is mandatory.
+To configure your Nextcloud to send out e-mail notifications a working Email is mandatory.

-Furthermore it is recommended to configure the background job Webcron or Cron as described in Defining back-ground jobs.
+Furthermore it is recommended to configure the background job Webcron or Cron as described in Background jobs.

-There is also a configuration option activity_expire_days available in your config.php (See Configuration Parameters) which allows you to clean-up older activities from the database.
+There is also a configuration option activity\expire\days available in your config.php (See Configuration Parameters) which allows you to clean-up older activities from the database.

-4.3.3 Better scheduling of activity emails
+5.3.3 Better scheduling of activity emails